Why Relationship Anxiety Makes You Pull Away — and What Staying Can Teach You About Love

 That I didn’t want to leave at all.

-That my reaction had come from a teenage part of me — terrified, hurting, desperate to protect itself.
+That my reaction had come from a younger part of me — terrified, hurting, desperate to protect itself.

 That I was afraid of being abandoned.